ece398-buvip/vip-weather-docs/docs/software-build.md

 Navigate to the `/firmware` directory in the repository, and open it in VsCode and ensure the PlatformIO extension is installed.
 When the project opens, make sure that PlatformIO is started, and recognizes the project, otherwise the following commands will not work.

-With the project open, run the `TODO: BUILD COMMAND HERE` to build the firmware project, and then the `TODO: UPLOAD COMMAND` to upload the firmware to the attached device.
+With the project open, run the `PlatformIO: Build` to build the firmware project, and then the `PlatformIO: Upload` to upload the firmware to the attached device.
 The attached ESP32 should now be running the weather station firmware.
+(Access command palate using `ctrl+shift+p`).
+You can also use the icons at the bottom of the screen for building & uploading with PlatformIO.

 !!! info "Verify Firmware"